-Universities of applied sciences and universities charge a tuition fee from Bachelor’s or Master’s level students studying in languages other than Finnish or Swedish.
+Universities of applied sciences and universities charge a tuition fee from bachelor’s or master’s level students studying in languages other than Finnish or Swedish.

 The amount of the fee can vary between higher education institutions.

 Exemption from the fee

-Migri – Residence permit (Finnish Immigration Service)
+Migri – Studying in Finland (Finnish Immigration Service)

 EEA countries: Iceland, Liechtenstein and Norway.